-A reader suggests that the list of “Red Herring” Churchill non-quotations should be subdivided.
+A reader suggests that the list of “Red Herring” fake Churchill quotes be subdivided.
 We should separate quotes he actually said, but borrowed from someone else, from quotes simply invented out of whole cloth.
 Not sure we have much to learn from that.
 First, while I try to name the originator of a quotation not by Sir Winston, I don’t always succeed.
 Second, my brief extends only to disproving that the words originated with Churchill.
-If you have reliable attribution naming the author of any quotes not credited here, please let me know.
+If you have reliable attribution identifying the true author of any quotes here, please let me know.

 In 1686 the Oxford English Dictionary described “red herring” as a metaphor to draw pursuers off a track, as “the trailing or dragging of a dead Cat or Fox (and in case of necessity a Red-Herring) three or four miles…and then laying the Dogs on the scent…to attempt to divert attention from the real question.”
 That is what these misquotes all have in common: they distract or divert us from what Churchill really did originate.
-Churchill by Himself contains over 4000 genuine, attributed quotations in thirty-four chapters or categories.
+Chapter references are to Churchill by Himself, with over 4000 genuine, attributed quotations in thirty-four chapters or categories.
 The next edition will contain over 5000.
-Anyway, that’s my pitch and I’m sticking with it!
+Anyway, that’s my pitch and I’m sticking with it.

 Lies – Looking Ahead

 Lies: There are a terrible lot of lies going about the world, and the worst of it is that half of them are true.

 - Churchill used these words on 22 February 1906, but quickly explained that they were the remark of a “witty Irishman.”